hellopradeep69/Tmenux/README.md

 1. what is tmenux ?

 - tmenux is a successor of [Tmenu](https://github.com/hellopradeep69/Tmenu.git) .
-- it works the same but with lil different change mention below
+- it works the same but with lil change mention below
 - feel free to try/checkout Tmenu too .

 2. how is it different from tmenu ?

 - templates feature is removed cuz i never used it instead we have like [Home]
 - session from directory is now not a submenu , its build in (just like Tmux-sessionzer)
-- delete feature still , if exist you wanna delete a bunch of tmux in one go .
+- delete feature still exist , incase you wanna delete a bunch of tmux server in one go .
 - rest are somewhat same

 ---